Norman Cameron (poet)

 Norman Cameron (1905–1953) was a Scottish poet, distantly related to Thomas Babington, Lord Macaulay.
-Between the two world wars, Cameron associated on Majorca with Robert Graves and Laura Riding.
+Between the two world wars, Cameron associated on Mallorca with Robert Graves and Laura Riding.
 Later, as a part-time Fitzrovian, he worked closely with Dylan Thomas, Geoffrey Grigson, Ruthven Todd, Len Lye, John Aldridge RA, Alan Hodge and many others.
 He worked as a copywriter at J. Walter Thompson (being responsible for one classic campaign, Horlicks for night starvation) and at Ogilvy, Benson & Mather.